RubioCosta/ifractions/php/README.md

 #  save.php

 iFractions is developed to run mainly on the client side.
-However, it communicates with a database using MySQL to save the player information after each level.
-The file **save.php** manages the connection between the game and the database.
+However, it communicates with a MySQL database to save info about the player's progress after each level.
+There's a PHP file called **save.php** that manages the connection between the game and the database.
+Also, the asynchronous communication is stablished using **XMLHTTPRequest**.

 # How to set up the database connection correctly

+First you'll need a MySQL database installed on the server (more info in https://www.mysql.com).

-In order for iFractions to successfully establish a connection to the database you must:
+Now, in order for iFractions to successfully establish a connection to the database you must:

-1. set up a MySQL database.
+1. create and set up the database for the game.
 2. update /php/save.php
 3. update /js/globals.js

-## 1) Creating the MySQL database for iFractions
+## 1) Creating the database for iFractions

-You must have MySQL installed on the server.

 Considering the database name to be **db_ifractins** and the table to be **ifractions**, you can setup the MySQL database as follows: